-Greenland took over the responsibility for regulation and management of the mineral sector, when the Mineral Resource Act came into force on 1 January 2010 (Greenland Parliament Act no. 7 - 7 December 2009).
+Greenland took over the responsibility for regulation and management of the mineral sector, when the Act on Mineral Activities came into force on 1 January 2024

-The Mineral Resource Act including later amendments ("the Act") is the backbone of the legislative regulation of the minerals sector, regulating all matters concerning mineral resource activities, including environmental issues and nature protection.
+The Act on Mineral Activities is the backbone of the legislative regulation of the minerals sector, regulating all matters concerning mineral resource activities, including environmental issues and nature protection.

-3.3 The Mineral Resource Act
+3.3 Act on mineral activities

 The Act stipulates the conditions which need to be met in order to conduct mining activities in Greenland.
-Initially, a licensee must apply for and obtain an exploitation license for the area, which can be granted pursuant to Section 29 of the Minerals Resource Act upon submission to the authorities of the following documents:
+Initially, a licensee must apply for and obtain an exploitation license for the area, which can be granted pursuant to Part 15 and 16 of the Act on Mineral Activities Minerals Resource Act upon submission to the authorities of the following documents: